BigSoftVideo/DOTE/ui.md

 ### Panel Actions

-Also, from the `Panels & Layouts` button menu, there are some quick actions that modify the presentation of information in panels:
+Also, expanding `Panel Actions` `>` from the `Panels & Layouts` button menu gives some quick actions that modify the presentation of information in panels:

 [![Panel actions](images/UI/panel-actions.png)](images/UI/panel-actions.png)